 Our research is editorially independent but we may earn a commission for purchases made through our links.

-What better way to spend a summer vacation than at a lake, enjoying days by the water keeping cool and having fun?
-While you could go camping, if you don’t relish roughing it, there are many fabulous resorts and hotels that will put you right at lakeside for enjoying it all.
+What better way to spend a summer vacation than at a lake, enjoying days by the water keeping cool, and having fun?
+While you could go camping, if you don’t relish roughing it, there are many fabulous resorts and hotels that will put you right at the lakeside for enjoying it all.
 Some even come with complimentary toys for getting out on the water, like kayaks and paddleboards.
 Many of these lakeside resorts are among the best destinations for summer travel while others are hidden gems you should add to your bucket list.
 While there are lots of options across the country, these are some of our top picks.

 YOU'RE ALL SET!